anlutro/botologist/README.md

 Instructions for *nix systems only.
 If you use Windows, you're on your own.

-Make sure you have python 3 and pip installed.
+Make sure you have python 3, pip and virtualenv installed.
 If either of the following commands return nothing, you don't have that thing installed and should google how install it.

 	$ which python3
 	/usr/bin/python3
 	$ which pip
 	/usr/local/bin/pip
+	$ which virtualenv
+	/usr/local/bin/virtualenv

 Create a virtualenv (you only have to do this once):